Fine grained access control examples

 The user can be referenced directly as well.

-ORGANIZATION=mycompany USER=mycompany-user1 PROJECT=mycompany-web-portal oc -n "${PROJECT}" patch rolebinding admin -oyaml --patch """ subjects: - apiGroup: rbac.authorization.k8s.io kind: Group name: ${ORGANIZATION} - apiGroup: rbac.authorization.k8s.io kind: User name: ${USER} """
+ORGANIZATION=mycompany USER=mycompany-user1 PROJECT=mycompany-web-portal for rb in admin monitoring-edit monitoring-edit-probe alert-routing-edit; do oc -n "${PROJECT}" patch rolebinding "${rb}" -oyaml --patch """ subjects: - apiGroup: rbac.authorization.k8s.io kind: Group name: ${ORGANIZATION} - apiGroup: rbac.authorization.k8s.io kind: User name: ${USER} """ done

 -